 Have you ever wanted to dye your own multi-colored fabrics?
 In this class, we will explore color interaction while learning a simple dye technique.
 Using fat-quarter-sized pieces of cotton, youi will have the opportunity to dye up to six yards of fabric.
 All dyes and chemicals are included in the kit fee, so bring your fabric and let’s play!
 This class is excellent for beginners who want to learn some dye basics and also great for more experienced dyers who want to study color play.
 A utility sink/clean up area is required.
 Kit fee will apply.
 Beginner to Advanced.
 6 hours

 Quick and Dirty Shibori Dyeing

 Students will learn my techniques for Shibori (resist) dyeing including twisting, folding, clamping and pole wrapping.
 We will require an area that we can get dirty, a utility sink, several 5-gallon buckets and washers/dryers.
 This class can be expanded into a two (or more) day class where more techniques and t-shirt dyeing will be explored.
 Dye/chemical fees will apply.
 Beginner to Advanced (some dye experience helpful, but not required).
-6 hours
+6 hours to multi-day.

 Depths of Dyeing